 In this day and age, theme park guests of all types want to be online and ready to share photos, videos, and the thrills of their vacation.
 We don’t blame you – after all, Orlando Informer is on many social networks ourselves, including Twitter, Facebook, and Instagram.

-On this page, we’ll discuss everything you need to know about free internet access throughout Universal’s theme parks and its on-site hotels.
-We also provide an introduction to the new official Universal Orlando mobile app.
+On this page, we’ll discuss everything you need to know about free internet access throughout Universal’s parks and its on-site hotels.
+We also provide an introduction to the official Universal Orlando mobile app.

-Theme parks & Universal CityWalk
+Theme/water parks and Universal CityWalk

 The sign-on process is simple.
 Just search for the wifi network “Universal.”
 Once the network is found, you will be asked if you are an Xfinity customer.
 If so, log in using your existing Xfinity account information.
 If you are not an Xfinity customer, you will need to provide your email address and zip code.
 In order to join the network, you must agree to the terms and conditions (including that, by using the network, you agree to receive promotional emails from Universal) and agree that you are 18 years of age or older.